ScarletRegal/ecig-heatmap/README.md

 - All of the proper packages should be installed so...
 - Connect to your GitHub repo via VSCode
 - Use "npm run deploy" in the terminal on your device to push the deployment "dist" folder to GitHub
+- Under "Settings" and "Pages" in GitHub, choose to "Deploy from branch"
+- Choose to deploy from "gh-pages"
+- Deploy website

+## Fix Framer
+- In Framer, locate the /e-cig-calculator page
+- Find the iframe that holds the embed
+- Change the URL to the new URL